 Those unbelievers who won’t read a Christian book now, may someday become seekers who desire the truth that the world cannot provide.
 The question is—will they be able to find it?
 Or will all the Christian authors, writing books with a truly Christian message, have become extinct?

 The prophet Jeremiah’s message was rejected so often that he resolved not to speak about God anymore.
-However, it didn’t take him long to realize that he couldn’t do that.
+However, it didn’t take him long to realize he couldn’t do that.
 Isn’t that how we, as Christians, should feel?
 If we have the knowledge of the only way to a relationship with our loving Father and the eternal life He offers, why would we not want to share it with others?

 Then I said, “I will not make mention of Him,